 - Routine Medical Appointments

 - Sick leave for purposes of attending medical appointments as provided above, which are routine in nature, should be scheduled for non-work days, to the greatest extent possible.
-If such a routine medical appointment unavoidably conflicts with the individual’s scheduled work time, the individual should obtain supervisory approval as far in advance of the appointment as possible.
-A Request for Authorized Leave Form may be utilized by the requesting Professional Staff Member but use is not mandatory.
+If such a routine medical appointment unavoidably conflicts with the individual's scheduled work time, the individual should obtain supervisory approval as far in advance of the appointment as possible.
+A Request for Authorized Leave Form [PDF] may be requested by the Professional Staff Member's immediate supervisor.

 - Drexel's FMLA policy will apply in the event of an Immediate Family Member's extended illness or serious health condition requiring multiple treatments.